gearpump/gearpump/doc/CommitGuideline.md

+This documents are for commitors which have direct write permission to intel-hadoop/gearpump

 Commit Guideline
 ========================
 1. For all commit(except doc), must create an issue id.
 2. For all commit log message, must contain the issue id, Like this: fix #issueId, comments.
 3. For all PR, the title must contains issue Id.
 4. We use rebase and squash instead of merge to ensure the log message is clean.
-Check next section for details.
+Check section "Pull Request merge process for Gearpump"
 5. Every commit (except doc) must have 1 guy to review before commit.

 Pull Request merge process for Gearpump